MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 #### HttpPipeline

-Normally, a HTTP request is made by passing the request through the authentication provider (which adds the `Authorization` header for the currently authenticated user) before sending the request.
-You can, optionally, add additional delegating handlers that each request will pass through.
-This allows you, for example, to add additional headers, do retries, or provider logging capabilities.
+Normally, an HTTP request is made by passing the request through the authentication provider (which adds the `Authorization` header for the currently authenticated user) before sending the request.
+You can, optionally, add more delegating handlers that each request will pass through.
+Delegating handlers allow you to add extra headers, do retries, or provide logging capabilities.

-Examples of this are provided for [logging](#enable-request-logging) and [adding request headers](#customize-request-headers) later in this article.
+Examples of delegating handlers are provided for [logging](#enable-request-logging) and [adding request headers](#customize-request-headers) later in this article.

 #### IdGenerator

-When an entity is added to an offline table, it must have an Id.
-An Id will be generated if one is not provided.
-The IdGenerator option allows you to tailor the Id that is generated.
-By default, a globally unique Id is generated.
+When an entity is added to an offline table, it must have an ID.
+An ID will be generated if one isn't provided.
+The `IdGenerator` option allows you to tailor the ID that is generated.
+By default, a globally unique ID is generated.

 #### InstallationId

 A custom header `X-ZUMO-INSTALLATION-ID` is sent with each request to identify the combination of the application on a specific device.
 This header can be recorded in logs and allows you to determine the number of distinct installations for your app.
-By default, an installation
-Id is generated for you and saved in persistent storage when the app is first launched.
-However, you can modify this to set your own installation
-Id.
-If set to the blank string, the header is not sent.
+By default, an installation ID is generated for you and saved in persistent storage when the app is first launched.
+However, you can modify the `InstallationId` property to set your own installation ID.
+If set to the blank string, the header isn't sent to the server.

 For example, the following setting will generate a string that includes the table name and a GUID: